Internships at M-NASR

 Administrative:

-The intern will receive a panoramic view of the administrative procedures and policies of the Association.
-Time will be allocated to observe, ask questions and experience the organization and management of the day-to-day operations and services provided at M-NASR.
+The intern will receive a panoramic view of the administrative procedures and policies of the agency.
+Time will be allocated to observe, ask questions and experience the organization and management of the day-to-day operations and services provided by M-NASR.

 Special Meetings, Seminars and Workshops: